-- CT scans: Not commonly found in the typical doctor’s office, CT equipment is more sensitive than X-rays, providing a series of cross-sectional images that reveal issues with the bones, disks and other spinal components, including damage to the soft tissue and even blood vessels.
+- CT scans: Not commonly found in the typical doctor’s office, CT equipment is more sensitive than X-rays, providing a series of cross-sectional images that reveal issues with the bones, discs, and other spinal components, including damage to the soft tissue and even blood vessels.

 - MRIs: These massive and powerful machines are typically available at hospitals.
-They can provide the most detailed look at the spinal cord, revealing herniated disks, blood clots and other masses that may be causing the symptoms.
+They can provide the most detailed look at the spinal cord, revealing herniated disks, blood clots, and other masses that may be causing the symptoms.

 While specialists may choose to avoid additional testing or treatment while swelling is present, they also need to conduct special tests later to help identify the full extent of the injury and the prognosis.
 In some cases, they provide means for immobilization and send patients home.
 Other patients may need immediate hospitalization.